vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

 curl -H "Authorization: Bearer $API_TOKEN" 'https://api.hetzner.cloud/v1/images?per_page=100'
 ```

-Besides the default OS images, It's also possible to use a snapshot that you have already created from an existing instance.
-Also with custom snapshots you'll need to specify the **ID** of the snapshot/image, not the description you gave when you created the template instance.
+Besides the default OS images, you can also use a snapshot created from an existing instance.
+When using custom snapshots, make sure to specify the **ID** of the snapshot or image, not the description you assigned when creating the template instance.

-I've tested snapshots for [openSUSE MicroOS](https://microos.opensuse.org/) but others might work too.
-You can easily create a snapshot for MicroOS using [this tool](https://github.com/kube-hetzner/packer-hcloud-microos).
-Creating the snapshot takes just a couple of minutes and then you can use it with hetzner-k3s by setting the config option `image` to the **ID** of the snapshot, and `snapshot_os` to `microos`.
+I’ve tested snapshots with [openSUSE MicroOS](https://microos.opensuse.org/), but other options might work as well.
+You can easily create a MicroOS snapshot using [this Terraform-based tool](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/packer-template/hcloud-microos-snapshots.pkr.hcl).
+The process only takes a few minutes.
+Once the snapshot is ready, you can use it with hetzner-k3s by setting the `image` configuration option to the **ID** of the snapshot and `snapshot_os` to `microos`.

+---

-### Keeping a project per cluster
+### Keeping a Project per Cluster

-If you want to create multiple clusters per project, see [Configuring Cluster-CIDR and Service-CIDR](#configuring-cluster-cidr-and-service-cidr).
-Make sure, that every cluster has its own dedicated Cluster- and Service-CIDR.
-If they overlap, it will cause problems.
-But I still recommend keeping clusters separated from each other.
-This way, if you want to delete a cluster with all the resources created for it, you can just delete the project.
+If you plan to create multiple clusters within the same project, refer to the section on [Configuring Cluster-CIDR and Service-CIDR](#configuring-cluster-cidr-and-service-cidr).
+Ensure that each cluster has its own unique Cluster-CIDR and Service-CIDR.
+Overlapping ranges will cause issues.
+However, I still recommend separating clusters into different projects.
+This makes it easier to clean up resources—if you want to delete a cluster, simply delete the entire project.

+---

 ### Configuring Cluster-CIDR and Service-CIDR

-Cluster-CIDR and Service-CIDR describe the IP-Ranges that are used for pods and services respectively.
-Under normal circumstances you should not need to change these values.
-However, advanced scenarios may require you to change them to avoid networking conflicts.
+Cluster-CIDR and Service-CIDR define the IP ranges used for pods and services, respectively.
+In most cases, you won’t need to change these values.
+However, advanced setups might require adjustments to avoid network conflicts.

-**Changing the Cluster-CIDR (Pod IP-Range):**
+**Changing the Cluster-CIDR (Pod IP Range):**

-To change the Cluster-CIDR, uncomment/add the `cluster_cidr` option in your cluster configuration file and provide a valid CIDR notated network to use.
-The provided network must not be a subnet of your private network.
+To modify the Cluster-CIDR, uncomment or add the `cluster_cidr` option in your cluster configuration file and specify a valid CIDR notation for the network.
+Make sure this network is not a subnet of your private network.

-**Changing the Service-CIDR (Service IP-Range):**
+**Changing the Service-CIDR (Service IP Range):**

-To change the Service-CIDR, uncomment/add the `service_cidr` option in your cluster configuration file and provide a valid CIDR notated network to use.
-The provided network must not be a subnet of your private network.

-Also uncomment the `cluster_dns` option and provide a single IP-Address from your `service_cidr` range. `cluster_dns` sets the IP-Address of the coredns service.
+To adjust the Service-CIDR, uncomment or add the `service_cidr` option in your configuration file and provide a valid CIDR notation.
+Again, ensure this network is not a subnet of your private network.
+Also, uncomment the `cluster_dns` option and provide a single IP address from the `service_cidr` range.
+This sets the IP address for the coredns service.

-**Sizing the Networks**
+**Sizing the Networks:**

-The networks you provide should provide enough space for the expected amount of pods/services.
-By default `/16` networks are used.
-Please make sure you chose an adequate size, as changing the CIDR afterwards is not supported.
+The networks you choose should have enough space for your expected number of pods and services.
+By default, `/16` networks are used.
+Select an appropriate size, as changing the CIDR later is not supported.

+---

 ### Idempotency

-The `create` command can be run any number of times with the same configuration without causing any issue, since the process is idempotent.
-This means that if for some reason the create process gets stuck or throws errors (for example if the Hetzner API is unavailable or there are timeouts etc), you can just stop the current command, and re-run it with the same configuration to continue from where it left.

-Note that the kubeconfig will be overwritten when you re-run the `create` command.
+The `create` command can be run multiple times with the same configuration without causing issues, as the process is idempotent.
+If the process gets stuck or encounters errors (e.g., due to Hetzner API unavailability or timeouts), you can stop the command and rerun it with the same configuration to continue where it left off.
+Note that the kubeconfig will be overwritten each time you rerun the command.

+---

 ### Limitations:

-- if possible, please use modern SSH keys since some operating systems have deprecated old crypto based on SHA1; therefore I recommend you use ECDSA keys instead of the old RSA type
-- if you use a snapshot instead of one of the default images, the creation of the instances will take longer than when using a regular image
+- Using a snapshot instead of a default image will take longer to create instances compared to regular images.
-- the setting `networking`.`allowed_networks`.`api` allows specifying which networks can access the Kubernetes API, but this only works with single master clusters currently.
-Multi-master HA clusters can optionally be created with a load balancer for the API, but load balancers are not yet covered by Hetzner's firewalls
+- The `networking`.`allowed_networks`.`api` setting specifies which networks can access the Kubernetes API, but this currently only works with single-master clusters.
+Multi-master HA clusters can optionally use a load balancer for the API, but Hetzner’s firewalls do not yet support load balancers.
-- if you enable autoscaling for one or more nodepools, do not change that setting afterwards as it can cause problems to the autoscaler
+- If you enable autoscaling for a nodepool, avoid changing this setting later, as it can cause issues with the autoscaler.
-- autoscaling is only supported when using Ubuntu or one of the other default images, not snapshots
+- Autoscaling is only supported with Ubuntu or other default images, not snapshots.
-- worker nodes created by the autoscaler must be deleted manually from the Hetzner Console when deleting the cluster (this will be addressed in a future update)
 - SSH keys with passphrases can only be used if you set `networking`.`ssh`.`use_ssh_agent` to `true` and use an SSH agent to access your key.
-To start and agent e.g. on macOS:
+For example, on macOS, you can start an agent like this:

 ```bash
 eval "$(ssh-agent -s)"